 Short-term Care Quality

-This facility's next highest area turned out to be its short-term care score, where it received a grade of B-.
-In the category of short-term care, we try to evaluate measures of a facility's rehabilitation services.
-We analyze the facility's skilled nursing services, such as those performed by registered nurses and physical therapists.
-Unfortunately, this nursing home was below average in terms of its level of registered nurse and physical therapy hours provided to its patients based on the measures we assessed.
-The question is whether this also impacted quality of care.
-The final item we considered in this area is the percentage of patients who eventually returned home from the facility.
-We found that just 5.4 percent of this facility's residents returned home.
-This figure was below the national average.
+The third highest area we gave this facility in any area came in the category of short-term care, where we gave it a grade of B-.
+In the category of short-term care, we strive to qualify indicators of a facility's rehabilitation services.
+We analyze a facility's skilled nursing services, including the ones performed by registered nurses and various therapists.
+Unfortunately, we found that this place provided fewer physical therapist and registered nurse hours per resident than most other facilities.
+The more important thing is determining what bearing this had on the quality of care.
+Finally, we looked at the percentage of patients that eventually returned home from this nursing home.
+We found that 5.6 percent of this facility's patients were able to return home.
+This figure was actually well below the national average.